 I have linked this post with Cook, Blog, Share.

 Do let me know and comment below what you think and how you got on with it.
+Or come on over and join me on social media.
 I LOVE a good hairy chinwag-

 Ive never used my slow cooker to roast a chicken in fact I dont use it nearly enough.
 But if you say it works a treat for roasting chciken Im going to take your word and try it.
 Thank you for linking to #CookBlogShare